ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
 We still don't know why some requests are failing.
 Now that we are parsing the logs, however, we have access to a lot more information.

+# Is this affecting every region?
 Let's analyze our clients by `client.ip` to look for possibly geographic patterns.
 We can easily do that with the Elastic `GeoIP` processor.

 1. Select `logs-proxy.otel-default` from the list of Streams.
 2. Select the `Processing` tab